The Village, East Kilbride: The Show Park and Open Cattle Show

-Open Cattle Show origins
+Open Cattle Show origins and folklore

-Although more popularly accessible folklore frequently dates the origins of the open cattle show to the year 1772, it is certain that its organisers, the East Kilbride Farmers' Society, was constituted in 1816 and held its first ever show competition the following year at Laigh Common just southeast of the village.
-The 1772 date has its sole origin in mythologisation by an early key member, the solicitor W. Strang of Bosfield, who in 1915, just ahead of the anticipated centenary of the society, made a bid to re-affirm the notion of the Kilbride Show as the oldest in Scotland.
-He conflated information of an earlier farmer's philanthropic society recorded by D. Ure in 1793 with an entry in the show society's account books concerning a vague donation of £8, 17s, 10d on or just before 30 December 1816 from an earlier unnamed society.
-The 1770s farmers' society, recorded in some detail by D. Ure, only lasted until 1786 when it folded under great contention amongst its membership.
-This was many years before the East Kilbride Farmers' Society was formed in 1816.
-Crucially, this earlier society, formed to aid destitute farmers facing famine, never held shows, and was limited to the sale of some livestock at common markets of Burgh of Barony fairs - something commonplace across Scotland and not linked to competitive shows.
-The residual funds of this early society were divided amongst its membership, then comprising about 25 farmers, and so this balance was not retained or given to any future society over 30 years later.
-The donation from an earlier society, misrepresented by W. Strang in 1915 as coming from a non-existent farmers' society, in fact came from the East Kilbride Militia Society which folded in 1816.
+Although more popularly accessible folklore tends to date the origins of the open cattle show to the year 1772, it is certain that its organisers, the East Kilbride Farmers' Society, was constituted in 1816 and held its first ever show competition at Laigh Common in the following year.
+The 1772 date has its sole origin in mythologisation by an earlier key society member, the solicitor W. Strang of Bosfield, who in 1915, just ahead of the anticipated centenary of the society, made a bid to re-affirm the notion of the Kilbride Show as the oldest in Scotland.
+He conflated information of an earlier Kilbride farmer's philanthropic society recorded in the 1793 book by D. Ure, with a vague entry in the show society's account books concerning a donation of £8, 17s, 10d made to them on or just before 30 December 1816, from an earlier unnamed society.

+The 1770s farmers' society, recorded in some detail by D. Ure, only lasted until 1786, when it folded under great contention among its membership.
+This was thirty years before the East Kilbride Farmers' Society formed in 1816.
+Crucially, this earlier society, formed to aid destitute farmers facing famine, never held shows, and was limited to the sale of some livestock at common markets of Burgh of Barony fairs - something commonplace across Scotland and not linked to competitive shows or festivity.
+The residual funds of this early agricultural society were divided amongst its membership, then comprising about 25 farmers, and so this balance was certainly not retained or given to any future society 30 years later.
+The donation from an earlier society, misrepresented by W. Strang in 1915 as deriving from a non-existent farmers' society, in fact came from the East Kilbride Militia Society, which folded in 1816.
 At that time, its chairperson Orlando Strang of Arrotshole, seeking to transfer its treasury balance of £8, 17s, 10d to a local worthy cause, gifted it to the new Farmers' Society, which Orlando also happened to be a prominent founding member of.

-The inaugural show of the society - a 'Show of Cattle at East Kilbride' - was held at Laigh Common and coincided with the local Burgh of Barony Sheep Friday fair - a timing which helped ensure sufficient outside footfall to generate interest and greater revenue.
-Despite the facts and contemporary records surrounding the authentic history of the Open Cattle Show, it is still common to encounter fallacious references to the year 1772 in some key works, including articles of the East Kilbride News, or prominent content within the posthumous edited parish history by T. E. Niven from 1965.
+The inaugural show of the society - a 'Show of Cattle at East Kilbride' - was held at Laigh Common in 1817, and was scheduled to closely coincide with the local Burgh of Barony Sheep Friday fair - a timing which helped ensure sufficient outside footfall to generate interest and greater revenue.
+There has been a tendency, in local press and similar, to conflate the pre-1816 history of the Society, then quite non-existent, with these barony and common fairs in order to claim a more antique heritage; something patently false.
+Despite facts and contemporary records surrounding the authentic history of the Open Cattle Show, it is still common to encounter fallacious references to the year 1772 in some key works, including modern articles of the East Kilbride News, or prominent content within the posthumous edited parish history by T. E. Niven from 1965.